mariusherlea/ecom-spring/README.md

-# ecom-spring

-#Ecommerce build with SpringBoot and MySql
+# Ecommerce build with SpringBoot and MySql

 Entities:
 -Item to sale